Paul Brown: Legacy

 Paul Brown integrated pro football without uttering a single word about integration.
 He just went out, signed a bunch of great black athletes, and started kicking butt.
 That's how you do it.
 You don't talk about it.
 Paul never said one word about race.
 But this was a time in sports when you'd play in some cities and the white players could stay at the nice hotel, but the blacks had to stay in the homes of some black families in town.
 But not with Paul.
 We always stayed in hotels that took the entire team.
 Again, he never said a word.
 But in his own way, the man integrated football the right way – and no one was going to stop him.

 The Bengals stadium was named in his honor until 2022.
 He was a member of the Bengals' inaugural Ring of Honor class in 2021.

 Coaching tree

-The following coaches are considered to be in Brown's coaching tree, a grouping of people on whom his approach to the game is thought to have had an influence, either directly or indirectly.
-This is an excerpt of Brown's tree, which is so large it is sometimes called a "forest".
-Many of Brown's coaching "descendants" have won NFL titles as head coaches, both before and after the creation of the Super Bowl.
+Assistants under Paul Brown who became college or professional head coaches: